- SAP support is rarely discussed, but the reality of SAP support is far different from what is promised by SAP and their consulting partners.

 - Oracle, for instance, has attempted to maintain the monopoly over its support but has lost those legal challenges.

 The SAP consulting company, usually that does the implementation, gets the support contract.
 They are in the account, and sometimes they take the support contract rather than SAP taking the support.

 The consulting company takes 1st level support, and SAP is 2nd level.
 The only real difference here from SAP support is that the consulting company collects the money and has some support people who follow up, act as facilitators, etc..
 The consulting company is prime.
 But there is a payment from the consulting company to SAP.

-This type of support is a head-scratcher because, according to research by Nucleus Research, SAP consulting companies as a group have a lower score in SAP support than SAP.
+According to research by Nucleus Research, this type of support is a head-scratcher because SAP consulting companies as a group have a lower score in SAP support than SAP.

 “SAP gets a B for support.
 Their partner gets D. There’s no support.
 It seems like they get the account and then shove you under the rug.”

 And that is reinforced in our experiences with SAP consulting companies and support.
 The quotation is not similar to what happened with SAP consulting companies that received the contract but is precisely what happened.

 Our observation is that the consulting company acts more as a facilitator rather than providing actual support.
 We have seen consulting companies take service contracts for which they lack the skills and refuse to hire the expertise.
 One company we are familiar with employed no one with any SAP software experience but instead chose to employ a coordinator who managed the emails between the customer and SAP.